PerlAlien/Alien-Build/README.md

 - libs

-    The library flags
+    The library flags.
+This is typically set by a plugin in the gather stage (for either share or system installs).

 - libs\_static

-    The static library flags
+    The static library flags.
+This is typically set by a plugin in the gather stage (for either share or system installs).

 - perl\_module\_version